ShauryaPandey/StreetFighter/README.md

 [![Docs](https://img.shields.io/badge/Doxygen-Documentation-blue?logo=github)](https://shauryapandey.github.io/StreetFighter/index.html)

 ## About the Project
 This game was built in C using a barebones OpenGL framework provided by Jeremy Paulding who is the programming professor at Florida Interactive Entertainment Academy.
 The framework provides a rendering loop, object manager and a level manager.
 From there, I built as close a clone of the original Street Fighter as possible in 2 weeks.
 I developed the necessary infrastructure: animation, gameplay logic, collisions, and a behavior-action architecture — everything structured so it could scale.
 ---
 ## 🕹️Gameplay System Design
 I leaned into separating gameplay logic from animation logic, building a behavior-action system in order to make the process of creating game content fast and feasible.
-Each character has a `GameplayComponent` and an `AnimationComponent`.
+Each character has a `GameplayComponent` and an `AnimationComponent`. dsaf
 ### Actions
 Each action (Punch, Kick, Hadouken, etc.) holds:
 1. What logic runs at start